 - 5. Promoting staff buy-in, awareness, and involvement

 - 6. Reviewing your Mission and Functions

-- 7. The View from the State level
+- 7. The View from the Tribes

 - 8. Likely sources of interruption

 - 9. Business Impact Analysis

 - 10. The View from a College

 - 11. Developing policies and procedures

 - 12. Create a written Continuity Plan

 - 13. The View from Non-Profits

-Day 3: A Continuity Culture...Exercising the Plan
+Day 3: A Continuity Culture...
+Exercising the Plan

 - 14. Exercising and Maintaining your Continuity Plan

-- i.
-Tabletop exercise

 - 15. Connecting with local, state, and federal resources

-- 16. The View from the Tribes
+- 16. The View from the State level

 - 17. The National Incident Management System (NIMS)

 - 18. The View from the Federal level

 - 19. Family and Personal Plans

 - 20. Inspiring a continuity culture